 Visitors with time to spare in Chiloé might want to consider heading to the dense forests of Parque Nacional Chiloé.
 Easily visited on excursions from Castro, the park is a pristine example of coastal rainforest with 20km of white-sand beaches and numerous short hikes offering fine views of the surroundings.

-Here are some popular itineraries for a trip to Chiloe
+Here are some popular itineraries that include a visit to Chiloe

 Chiloe Tailor made suggestions

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Chiloe.